Texas law on employer’s vacation policy

 Generally an employer does not have to approve a vacation request.
 If you work under a contract or agreement that protects your vacation leave and your request complies with the terms of that contract/agreement then you may have remedies if the employer fails to follow the policy in the agreement/contract.
 However, if you are an at-will employee with no contract/agreement then your employer is free to deny a vacation request, even if the denial opposes the company’s vacation policy, unless the denial is motivated by an unlawful purpose as discussed above.

 No. Employers differ in how an employee accrues vacation time during the work year.
 Some employers give employees their entire vacation time for the year at the beginning with no accrual schedule.
 On the other end of the spectrum, some employers put the employees on an accrual schedule where vacation time is earned per month or pay period of work and employees can only take vacation time once it has been accrued.
 In the middle are employers with an accrual schedule but allow employees to take vacation time before it fully accrues.
 Then the employer deducts further accruals to make up what the employee has taken.
+(See this Texas Workforce Commission FAQ.)

 Does my employer have to let me roll over vacation time?

 No. Your employer may adopt a use it or lose it policy.
 If you work under a contract/agreement that governs the vacation benefit then your employer must follow whatever policy is there.
 Your employer does not have to let you roll over vacation time unless a contract says otherwise.
+Your employer can establish any policy it wishes for accruals and rollovers of time.
+Employers can cap accruals so you lose anything you would roll over that exceeds a cap.

 Can my Texas employer deduct from my paycheck if I use more vacation time than I have accrued?